Jacques Nienaber

 Jacques Nienaber (born 16 October 1972) is a South African rugby union coach who is currently the senior coach at Leinster.
 He led South Africa to their 4th World Cup title in 2023.

 Early life

 Nienaber was born in 1972 in Kimberley, Cape Province and grew up in Welkom and Bloemfontein, where he attended Grey College.
 He attended the University of the Free State, where he first began to work in partnership with Rassie Erasmus.
+Nienaber and Rassie had known each other from their conscription in the South African Army.